-This script proposes to show how much two sub-corpus (defined by the user within a dataset) feature a different set of words in its textual content or entities in any categorical field.
-It uses the excellent library scattertext by Jason Kessler.
+Contrast Analysis script proposes to show how much two sub-corpus (defined by the user within a dataset) feature a different set of words in its textual content or entities in any categorical field.
+It uses the excellent library scattertext (Kessler J.S., 2017).

 See below an interactive example showing which words were used relatively more often by Obama and Bush Jr during their state of the union adresses.